 Reference Their Stack Overflow Activity

-This is the single biggest differentiator.
-Mentioning a specific answer or contribution the developer wrote proves you didn’t copy-paste a template.
-Something like “I saw your answer on handling connection pooling in PostgreSQL - the thread where you explained why PgBouncer outperforms native pooling at scale” tells the developer you actually looked at their work.
-It takes 60 seconds of research and dramatically increases your response rate.
+Mentioning a specific answer the developer wrote is the single biggest differentiator - it proves you didn’t copy-paste a template.
+Something like “I saw your answer on handling connection pooling in PostgreSQL - the thread where you explained why PgBouncer outperforms native pooling at scale” signals you actually looked at their work.
+Sixty seconds of research dramatically increases your response rate.

 Lead with the Technical Problem, Not the Company